2026 Victorian state election: Legislative Council

 For the election of members to multi-member state regions in the Legislative Council the VEC uses optional preferential voting where voters can either vote for a political party or a group voting ticket 'above the line' or vote for individual candidates 'below the line'.

 Members of the Legislative Council represent state regions.
 There are currently eight state regions, they make up of eleven Legislative Assembly districts and are each represented by five members of Parliament in the Legislative Council.

 When voting 'above the line', for a vote to count, voters are required to write the number 1 for the political party or group of candidates they prefer.
-Preferences will then be automatically distributed based on the registered preference order provided to the VEC by the group voting ticket.

-When voting 'below the line', for a vote to count, voters are required to number a minimum of 5 boxes on the ballot in the order of their most preferred candidate.
+Preferences are then automatically distributed based on the registered preference order provided to the VEC by the group voting ticket.
+When voting 'below the line', for a vote to count, voters are required to number a minimum of five boxes on the ballot in the order of their most preferred candidate.

+Victoria's upper house is the last remaining legislative chamber to utilise party-submitted group voting tickets to automatically distribute voter's above-the-line preferences.
+The parliament's electoral matters committee is currently overseeing an inquiry into potential reforms for the election of members to the council to more closely mirror the electoral system in place for Australia's Senate and other state upper houses.
+The committee is due to hand down its report in December 2025, and any proposed reforms would require the approval of both chambers of parliament, whilst proposed changes to the structure of the upper house would require a vote at a referendum.

+Registered parties

+Parties registered with the Victorian Electoral Commission (VEC).